Christina-sun18/bf_CS/week4/activities.md

 6. Now try a decomposition forecasting model.

-7. Use `accuracy()` to evaluate Which benchmark fits the data best.
+7. Use `accuracy()` to evaluate which benchmark fits the data best.

 8. Use a test set of last 3 years to check forecast accuracy.

 9. Now use time series cross-validation to check forecast accuracy.

+10. Exam 2024

+      - Section A: Q3, Q6
+      - Section B: Q3a, Q3a